-In 1960 Muntslag Tango Classique choreographed to music by August Meye and danced by Maria Huisman.
-In 1966, Muntslag and Gerda Zaandam brought the ballet Swietie (Lief) to music by Eddy Snijders.
-A critic said about this that “it was not strictly imposed Surinamese, because it was necessary, but that it was simply Surinamese because there was no other way”.
+In 1960, Muntslag choreographed Tango Classique with music by August Meye.
+In 1966, Muntslag and Gerda Zaandam brought the ballet Swietie to music by Eddy Snijders.

-In the 1970s, Muntslag regularly participated in productions of the Doe theater by Thea Doelwijt and Henk Tjon.
-The Do theater made socially critical cabaret and theater performances.
-They started from a total stage where the great cultural diversity in Suriname formed the breeding ground for the theater play.
-Muntslag also regularly collaborated with the choreographer Ilse-Marie Hajary, the founder of the dogla style.
+In the 1970s, Muntslag regularly participated in productions of the Doe Theater under Thea Doelwijt and Henk Tjon.
+The Doe Theater made socially critical cabaret and theater performances.
+They started from a stage where the great cultural diversity in Suriname formed the breeding ground for the theater.
+Muntslag also regularly collaborated with the choreographer Ilse-Marie Hajary, the founder of the “dogla” style.

 In 1978 Muntslag choreographed the afro-Surinamese folklore show Mekoenoe.